James Robertson (explorer)

-James Robertson (June 28, 1742 - September 1, 1814) was an American explorer, soldier and Indian agent, and one of the founding fathers of what became the State of Tennessee.
-An early companion of explorer Daniel Boone, Robertson helped establish the Watauga Association in the early 1770s, and to defend Fort Watauga from an attack by Cherokee in 1776.
+James Robertson (June 28, 1742 - September 1, 1814) was an American frontiersman, soldier and agent in dealing with the Native Americans, and one of the founding fathers of what became the State of Tennessee.
+An early companion of frontiersman Daniel Boone, Robertson helped establish the Watauga Association in the early 1770s, and to defend Fort Watauga from an attack by Cherokee in 1776.
 In 1779, he co-founded what is now Nashville, and was instrumental in the settlement of Middle Tennessee.
 He served as a brigadier general in the Southwest Territory militia in the early 1790s, and as an Indian Commissioner in later life.

 Early life and education

 Robertson was born in 1742 in Brunswick County, Virginia, of Scots-Irish and English descent, to John Randolph Robertson and Mary (Gower) Blakely.
 Around 1749, his father relocated the family to Wake County, North Carolina.
 Robertson worked with his siblings on their family farm and had limited formal education, but he learned to track and hunt animals and know his way in the woods and waterways.